Euphorbia enopla 'Cristata'

 Euphorbia enopla f. cristata

-Euphorbia enopla f. cristata is a cristate form of Euphorbia enopla.
-It is an outstanding, succulent plant with dark green, fan-shaped, crested branches with decorative spines.
+Euphorbia enopla 'Cristata' is a beautiful slow-growing succulent with dark green fan-shaped branches with decorative red stout spines.
 The body is up to 4 inches (10 cm) in diameter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).